SmartPack/ScriptManager/README.md

 * ROOT Access

 ## Features
-Script Manager is a simple and very basic app, without a settings menu and additional themes, which can do the following things
+Script Manager is a simple and very basic app, without a settings menu, which can do the following things
-* Create, edit, execute, and easily manage shell scripts.
+* Create, edit, share, and easily execute shell scripts.
 * Import shell scripts from sdcard.
 * Apply scripts on boot, either on post-fs or late_service as per user choice (only if rooted with Magisk).